Ai Jiang: Writing career

 the novelette, "I AM AI" (June 2023), and a novel-length expansion of "Give Me English".
 A full member of the SFWA and the HWA.
 In 2025, she released a novella with Titan Books titled A Palace Near the Wind, which is the first in a science fantasy duology.

+In June 2026, it was announced that her novelette "I AM AI" had been optioned for a feature film adaptation.